MeshWorld India Logo MeshWorld.

 Prerequisites

-• Domain name pointing to your VPS (optional but recommended for IP rotation flexibility)
+• Domain name pointing to your VPS (optional but helps with IP rotation)

 ssh root@your-server-ip